How to Get Pee Out of a Mattress: A Comprehensive Guide

 Can I use essential oils for a fresh smell?

-Yes, but ensure they don’t discolor your mattress.
+Yes, but they mustn’t turn your mattress yellow.

-How long does it take for a mattress to dry after cleaning?
+How long does a mattress dry after cleaning?

-Typically, 4-6 hours, but it can vary based on the cleaning method and climate.
+Usually 4-6 hours, but depending on cleaning method and climate.